JuliaLang/www.julialang.org/manual/standard-library-reference/index.md

 `pop(collection)` — Remove the last item in a collection and return it.

-`enq(collection, item)` — Insert an item at the beginning of a collection.
+`enqueue(collection, item)` — Insert an item at the beginning of a collection.
+Also called `unshift`.

+`shift(collection)` - Remove the first item in a collection and return it.

 `insert(collection, index, item)` — Insert an item at the given index.

 `del(collection, index)` — Remove the item at the given index.

 `grow(collection, n)` — Add uninitialized space for `n` elements at the end of a collection.

+`append(collection, items)` — Construct an array composed of the elements of `items` added to the end of a collection.
+Does not modify collection.

 `append!(collection, items)` — Add the elements of `items` to the end of a collection.